ryojitanabe/ecconf/index.md

+# Statistics of acceptance rate of the main evolutionary computation conferences

 This web site provides statistics of acceptance rate of the main evolutionary computation conferences for my own interest.
 Since I collected data manually, some statistics may be incorrect.
-If you found some errors, please email me ([Ryoji Tanabe](https://ryojitanabe.github.io/), rt.ryoji.tanabe [at] gmail.com) or send a pull request.
+If you found some errors, please email me ([Ryoji Tanabe](https://ryojitanabe.github.io/), rt.ryoji.tanabe [at] gmail.com) or send a pull request from [here](https://github.com/ryojitanabe/ecconf).

 ## Table of contents